-6.10 Vehicle Response to Emergency Vehicles, Manual Traffic Controls and Atypical Road Conditions: Recommendations for Manufacturers and Other Entities
+6.10 Vehicle Response to Emergency Vehicles, Manual Traffic Controls, and Atypical Road Conditions

-MOE 27.
-MOEs should ensure that vehicles operated on public roads, both during testing and deployment, are able to recognize and properly respond to all temporary traffic controls and hazards in the roadway environment.
-Toward that end, manufacturers should use publicly available traffic data such as crash notifications, traffic congestion, and construction zone information.
+MOE 46.
+Manufacturers and other entities should ensure that vehicles operated on public roads, both during testing and deployment, are able to recognize and properly respond to all temporary traffic controls and hazards in the roadway environment.

+Toward this end, manufacturers should use publicly available traffic data such as crash notifications, traffic congestion, and construction zone information.

-6.11 System Misuse and Abuse: Recommendations for Manufacturers and Other Entities
+6.11 System Misuse and Abuse

-- MOE 28.
-MOEs, such as researchers and developers, should always record the behaviors of the vehicle and the HMI during operation because extensive testing occurs on public roads. - MOE 29.
-MOEs should design ADS-equipped vehicles to record both vehicle behaviors and the driver-vehicle interface to identify the actions of the vehicle and the actions (or lack thereof) by the human at all times. - MOE 30.
-MOEs should ensure the EDR and CPU information that accomplishes Recommendation MOE 29 is stored and retrievable in some recognized, standard, nonproprietary, format with a commercially available tool, making the data readily accessible by those duly authorized.
+- MOE 47.
+Manufacturers and other entities, such as researchers and developers, should always record the behaviors of the vehicle and the HMI during operation because extensive testing occurs on public roads. - MOE 48.
+Manufacturers and other entities should design ADS-equipped vehicles to record both ADS behaviors and the driver-vehicle interface to identify the actions attributed to the ADS and the actions (or lack thereof) by a human operator at all times. - MOE 49.
+Manufacturers and other entities should ensure the EDR and CPU information that accomplishes Recommendation MOE 29 is

+- stored and retrievable in some recognized, standard, nonproprietary format with a commercially available tool making the data readily accessible by those duly authorized. - MOE 50.
+Manufacturers and other entities should consider making REI technology available to law enforcement in some manner to ensure that imminent criminal activity and life-threatening situations can be expeditiously mitigated.